jessesadler/R-ecology-lesson/learners/setup.md

 If you already have R and RStudio installed, first check if your R version is up to date:

-* When you open RStudio your R version will be printed in the console on the bottom left.
+* When you open RStudio, your R version will be printed in the console on the bottom left.
 Alternatively, you can type `sessionInfo()` into the console.
-If your R version is 4.0.0 or later, you don't need to update R for this lesson.
+If your R version is 4.2 or later, you don't need to update R for this lesson.
 If your version of R is older than that, download and install the latest version of R from the R project website [for Windows](https://cran.r-project.org/bin/windows/base/), [for MacOS](https://cran.r-project.org/bin/macosx/), or [for Linux](https://cran.r-project.org/bin/linux/)
 * It is not necessary to remove old versions of R from your system, but if you wish to do so you can check [How do I uninstall R?](https://cran.r-project.org/bin/windows/base/rw-FAQ.html#How-do-I-UNinstall-R_003f)
 * After installing a new version of R, you will have to reinstall all your packages with the new version.
-For Windows, there is a package called `installr` that can help you with upgrading your R version and migrate your package library.
-A similar package called `pacman` can help with updating R packages across
+There are different methods for automating the process of reinstalling packages, [such as this blog post](https://abraver.github.io/usefulRstuff/posts/upgrading_R/), but you can also install packages as you find that you need them with `install.packages()`.
 To update RStudio to the latest version, open RStudio and click on  `Help > Check for Updates`.
 If a new version is available follow the instruction on screen.
 By default, RStudio will also automatically notify you of new versions every once in a while.

 ::::::::::::::::::::::::::::: callout

 The changes introduced by new R versions are usually backwards-compatible.
 That is, your old code should still work after updating your R version.
-However, if breaking changes happen, it is useful to know that you can have multiple versions of R installed in parallel and that you can switch between them in RStudio by going to `Tools > Global Options > General > Basic`.
+However, if breaking changes happen, it is useful to know that you can have multiple versions of R installed in parallel.
+If this is something you would like to do, we recommend using [rig](https://github.com/r-lib/rig).

 While this may sound scary, it is **far more common** to run into issues due to using out-of-date versions of R or R packages.
 Keeping up with the latest versions of R, RStudio, and any packages you regularly use is a good practice.